Early Learning Victoria centres are inclusive places.

 Families are responsible for:

-- raising any issues or concerns regarding their child’s participation in the program to the nominated supervisor
+- raising any issues or concerns about their child’s participation in the program with the nominated supervisor

-- liaising and responding to consent requests from staff to allow for assessments or observations by other professionals (for example, Preschool Field Officers and allied health clinicians)
+- talking to staff often and responding to requests to allow their child to see other professionals (for example, Preschool Field Officers and allied health clinicians)

-- being involved in meetings to discuss their child’s progress and review suggested goals and strategies and or adjustments to support their child in the program.
+- being involved in meetings to discuss their child’s progress.

 3.2 Responsibilities of staff